mmogers/challenge-wordInMatrix/README.md

 # Word in Matrix
 In matrix of chars find out if the word exists.
 Can navigate vertically and horizontally, not twice in the same cell.
+All should be in lower case, or some other checks should be added.

 Example